tjmehta/simple-api-client/README.md

 const json = await res.json()
 ```

-### SimpleApiClient extends fetch init options to make it easier to specify request query params and body as json
+## Additional fetch options to provide query params and body as json

-#### Easily send url query params as json
+### Easily provide url query params as a json

 SimpleApiClient's fetch `init` options are extended to accept a `query` property which supports query params as json, `query` will be stringified and added to the url using [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams).